-1. In the case of a trade mark as a prior right of a third party, the use of a variety denomination in the territory of the European Union shall be precluded by the objection of the trademark holder - in case it is upheld - which has been registered in one or more Member States or at EU level prior to the approval of the variety denomination, and which is identical or similar to the variety denomination and registered in relation to goods which are identical or similar to the variety concerned.
+1.In the case of a trade mark as a prior right of a third party, the use of a variety denomination in the territory of the European Union shall be precluded by the objection of the trademark holder - in case it is upheld - which has been registered in one or more Member States or at EU level prior to the approval of the variety denomination, and which is identical or similar to the variety denomination and registered in relation to goods which are identical or similar to the species of the variety concerned.

-2. An impediment to the suitability of a denomination due to a prior right may be removed where the written consent of the holder of the prior right to the use of the denomination in relation to the variety has been obtained, provided that such a consent is not liable to mislead the users as to the true origin of the variety.

-3. In the case of a Protected geographical indication, a Protected designation of origin or a Traditional specialities guaranteed for agricultural products and foodstuffs as a prior right of a third party, a variety denomination in the territory of the European Union shall be considered to be precluded where the variety denomination would breach Article 26 of Regulation (EU) 2024/11431, and Article 20 of Regulation (EU) No 251/20142, with respect to the Protected geographical indication, the Protected designation of origin or the Traditional specialities guaranteed protected in a Member State or in the European Union for goods which are identical or comparable to the plant variety concerned.
+- 2. An impediment to the suitability of a denomination due to a prior right may be removed where the written consent of the holder of the prior right to the use of the denomination in relation to the variety has been obtained, provided that such a consent is not liable to mislead the users as to the true origin of the variety. - 3.
+In the case of a Protected geographical indication, a Protected designation of origin or a Traditional specialities guaranteed for agricultural products and foodstuffs as a prior right of a third party, a variety denomination in the territory of the European Union shall be considered to be precluded where the variety denomination would breach Article 13 or 24 of Council Regulation (EC) No 1151/20121, Article 103 of Regulation (EU) No 1308/20132, Article 20 of Regulation (EU) No 251/20143, Article 21 of Regulation (EC) No 2019/7874, with respect to the Protected geographical indication, the Protected designation of origin or the Traditional specialities quaranteed protected in a Member State or in the European Union for goods which are identical or comparable to the plant variety concerned.

-4. In the case of a prior right of the applicant in respect of whole or part of the proposed denomination, Article 18(1) of the Basic Regulation shall apply mutatis mutandis.
+4.In the case of a prior right of the applicant in respect of whole or part of the proposed denomination, Article 18(1) of Regulation (EC) No 2100/94 shall apply mutatis mutandis.